HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 ## Configure Cross Origin Resource Sharing (CORS)

-The HCL Digital Experience Compose 9.5 Helm Chart allows you to configure CORS configuration for all the `addon` to WebEngine applications such as Digital Asset Management or Ring API.
+The HCL DX Compose 9.5 Helm chart allows you to configure CORS configuration for all the `addon` to WebEngine applications such as Digital Asset Management or Ring API.
 This allows you to access the APIs provided by those applications in other applications with ease.

 You can define a list of allowed hosts for a specific application using the following syntax in your `custom-values.yaml`: